Rita-Santoso/homework/in_progress.md

 transition from a natural state of thinking to a heavy reliance on technology and machine learning.
-It also shows the complexity of a biological neuron versus the simplicity of an artificial one.
+It also shows the complexity of a biological neuron versus the simplicity of the artificial one.

 ![In Progress Sketch](in_progress.jpg)